 - Autonomy is one of the four pillars of medical ethics.
 This means allowing patients to decide for themselves when to end their lives at a point where medical treatment is no longer able to prolong life and is not providing adequate symptom control.

-- The current law, as it stands, means that patients who want to end their lives have to travel abroad to end their life.
+- The current UK law, as it stands, means that patients who want to end their lives have to travel abroad to do so.
 In 2018, 43 people from the UK died at Dignitas and Life Circle (two facilities in Switzerland).
-It’s not how they would have chosen to die if the law allowed – usually at home surrounded by loved ones.
+It is likely not how they would have chosen to die (usually at home surrounded by loved ones) if the law allowed.

-- Evidence shows that the public increasingly support assisted dying.
+- Evidence shows that the public increasingly supports assisted dying.
 Governments ought to represent the wishes of their people in a democracy.
-In March 2019, the Royal College of Physicians has now adopted a neutral stance on the topic of assisted dying.
-This was following a poll of around 7,000 of its members.

 - A change in the law would also provide comfort to the dying from knowing that the option is there, even if they choose not to take it.